 - The street front boundary can be without any fencing, - Walls are limited to a maximum height of 2.1 meters, - Balustrades and gates must be in compliance to the applicable guidelines and should be used as far as possible to create an open and airy feeling.
-(Walls may not exceed beyond 50% of the total street boundary length without gates and balustrades.) - Golf course facing boundary walls must comply with paragraph 2.6.2, - The use of steel fencing will be limited to Terrace Stands and must comply with the guidelines provided in paragraph 2.6.2.
+(Walls may not exceed beyond 50% of the total street boundary length without gates and balustrades.) - Golf course facing boundary walls must comply with paragraph 2.6.2,

-3.9.2 SIDE AND REAR BOUNDARY WALLS AND ANY OTHER SCREEN WALLS

-Must comply with the following:

-- Must be constructed from brick and finished with plaster and painted in line with the colour scheme and finish of the dwelling, - Maximum height of 2.1 meters, - These walls need to drop to 1.8 meters if closer than 3.0 meters from the street and/or golf course,

-• Boundary walls obstructing the flow of storm water must have openings of 100mm x 300mm at 3,0m intervals and must be level with the finished ground level.

-- Concrete panel walls,

-- · Barbed wire fencing,

-- Diamond mesh fencing,

-- Un-plastered brick or concrete block walls,

-- Face brick walls,

-- · Log type fences,

-- Walls or fences along golf course boundary,

-- No electrical fences will be allowed within the development, with exception to Estate boundary walls.
+• The use of steel fencing will be limited to Terrace Stands and must comply with the guidelines provided in paragraph 2.6.2.
+3.9.
+2 SIDE AND REAR BOUNDARY WALLS AND ANY OTHER SCREEN WALLS Mus t comply with the following: • Must be constructed from brick and finished with plaster and painted in line with the colour scheme and finish of the dwelling, ) Maximum height of 2.1 meters, 1 (Applicable to Villa Stands) Side and rear boundary walls need to drop to 1.8 meters if closer than 3.0 meters from the street and/or golf course, , Boundary walls obstructing the flow of storm water must have openings of 100mm x 300mm at 3,0m intervals and must be level with the finished ground level.
+Spec cific Exclusions: • Concrete panel walls, ) Barbed wire fencing, ) Diamond mesh fencing, ) Un-plastered brick or concrete block walls, ) Face brick walls, ) Log type fences, , Walls or fences along golf course boundary, 1 No electrical fences will be allowed within the development, with exception to Estate boundary walls.
+3.10 CHIMNEYS Chin nneys must be important elements in the architectural composition and it is recommended that each house have at least one chimney as an architectural focus element.

-3.10 CHIMNEYS

-Chimneys must be important elements in the architectural composition and it is recommended that each house have at least one chimney as an architectural focus element.